PhD Program of Study Process

 The Ph.D.
 Program of Study is designed to allow students some flexibility to develop their curriculum in accordance with the Ph.D. graduation requirements and with the expectations of their Program of Study committee.

 Students must prepare the Program of Study form in consultation with their Program of Study committee through individual meetings, a group meeting, or other forms of correspondence.
-Students will discuss their area of interests with their committee to determine what required courses must be completed and develop a strategies for meeting educational and career goals as well as the Ph.D. graduation requirements.
-The form has three sections that must be completed.
+Students will discuss their area of interests with their committee to determine what required courses must be completed and develop strategies for meeting educational and career goals as well as the Ph.D. graduation requirements.

 - Strategy: brief explanation of the motivation for the choice of coursework.

-Here is a "Sample" of a completed program of study to view.
-Students must have all three committee members sign off on the completed Program of Studyform and return thesigned copy tothe Academic Office by December 15th.
-The Program of Study form may be altered by the student at any time, but a revised copy must be completed and approved by the Program of Study committee if the "Required Coursework" portion is changed.
-The revised Program of Study form, with signatures, must be turned into the Academic Office.
+Here is a "Sample" of a program of study form to view.
+Students must have all three committee members electronically approve the completed Program of Study form by the posted deadline announced when committee assignments are released.
+The Program of Study form may be altered by the student at any time, but a revised copy must be completed and approved by the Program of Study committee if any of the "Required Coursework" is changed.

 Requests for a change of a Program of Study committee member may be submitted to Viveka P. Kudaligama (firstname.lastname@example.org) for consideration.

 Note: Students' progress with respect to their Program of Study and the quality of the Program of Study itself are open to evaluation at the annual area meetings, where all Ph.D. students are evaluated.
 For a student who is not making satisfactory progress in terms of Qualifying Examination preparation, depth of coursework, breadth of coursework, and so on, will receive a warning indicating the requirements to be completed.